burkeholland/quick-start/src/chapters/chapter4.md

 ### What is MVVM?

 In this chapter, we'll learn about the base pattern on which the NativeScript framework is built, MVVM, or "Model, View, View Model".
+MVVM is an architectural pattern that helps you separate the UI from the application logic and data model.
 We've already seen several examples of the elements that are used in this design pattern:

-- Model (like Users.js which handles the API call to the backend to login and register students).
-The model represents the data.
+- Model: The model defines and represents the data.
 Separating the model from the various views that may use it allows for code reuse.
-- View (like the register.xml file we built).
+- View: The view represents the UI.
 The view is often data-bound to the View Model so that changes are instantly represented on the presentation tier.
-- View Model (like the register-view-model.js file that takes data from the frontend and passes it to the Model for processing).
-The View Model exposes the models and logic needed by the view, and handles presentation logic.
+- View Model: The View Model contains the application logic, expositing it for the View.

-You can create your MVVM code structure like we did for login, with only login.xml and login.js communicating with User.js as its model.
+The most basic benefit of using this sort of separation between the Model, View, and View Model, is that we are able to craft two-way data binding such that the View Model can act as a switchboard between the Model and the View.
+Let's wire up our login xml to support binding.

 ###Data Binding